uidaholib/main-web-redesign_draft/content/covid19/impact.md

 Policies and practices will be in place to help protect the health of patrons and staff.
 Updated building opening times are listed on our [Hours page](/about/hours.html).

-{% include feature/alert.html text="Beginning **August 12th, 2020**, the Library building will open to current U of I students, staff, and faculty with [new hours](/about/hours.html):
+{% include feature/alert.html text="Beginning **August 12th, 2020**, the Library building will open to current U of I students, staff, and faculty via Vandal card swipe with [new hours](/about/hours.html):

 - Monday to Thursday, 7:45 am to 10 pm
 - Friday, 7:45 am to 8 pm
 - Saturday, Closed
-- Sunday, Closed (starting 8/24, 12:00 pm to 10 pm)
+- Sunday, Closed *(starting 8/24, 12:00 pm to 10 pm)*

 Curbside delivery will continue for both U of I and community patrons." color="info" %}